bloominstituteoftechnology/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+it allows us to write code that will change frequently withouth having to write a lot of very tricky code

 1. Describe component state.

+it determines how a component renders andbehaves

 1. Describe props.

+They accept arbitrary inputs and return React elements describing what should appear on the screen.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+by ussing the useEffect hook

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.